Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/user-interactions.rst

 Starts recording a User Interaction.
 Any hangs that occur on the main thread while recording this User Interaction result in an annotation being added to the background hang report.

+If a pre-existing UserInteraction already exists with the same ``id`` and the same ``object``, that pre-existing UserInteraction will be overwritten.
+The newly created UserInteraction will include a "(clobbered)" suffix on its BHR annotation name.

 * ``id``: Required.
 A string value, limited to 80 characters.
 This is the category name concatenated with the User Interaction name.
 * ``value``: Required.
 A string value, limited to 50 characters.
 * ``object``: Optional.
 If specified, the User Interaction is associated with this object, so multiple recordings can be done concurrently.